 Get Everyone On The Same Page

-My project briefs are usually two letter-sized pages – the first page covers the vision, requirements and design principles, while the second page features the team list and preliminary schedule.
+My project briefs are usually two letter-sized pages – the first page covers the vision, high-level requirements and design principles, while the second page features the team list and preliminary schedule.
 Once everyone agrees on the final content I’ll distribute a PDF to the team for future reference.